nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a. `description` is not provided.

 > 1a1.
-System shows an error message ("Please provide a task description") with the correct format example.
+System shows an error message ("Please provide a task description") with the correct format example.<br>
 > Use case resumes at step 1

 #### Use case 2: Delete a task